 New York / New Jersey — MetLife Stadium (FINAL)

 MetLife Stadium is in East Rutherford, New Jersey — 15 miles from Midtown Manhattan.
-T-Mobile and AT&T both have excellent coverage throughout the New York metro area.
+AT&T and Verizon both have excellent coverage throughout the New York metro area.
 The NJ Transit train from Penn Station to the stadium is the best option on match days — download the NJ Transit app before the match.

 Los Angeles — SoFi Stadium